sblask-webextensions/webextension-bookmark-dial/README.md

 ------------

    - Adding or changing bookmarks/folders outside of Bookmark Dial will not be visible unless you `Refresh Bookmarks`(see context menu) or restart Firefox.
-   - Thumbnail generation is not "quiet" - if you've got for example a Youtube video page bookmarked you might hear the video playing for a few seconds while the thumbnail is being generated.
-This has been fixed but requires [tab muting](https://support.mozilla.org/en-US/kb/mute-noisy-tabs-firefox) which is currently in beta(Firefox 42)
+   - Thumbnail generation is not "quiet" if you are using Firefox 41 or lower.
+While generating the thumbnail for a Youtube video page for example you might hear the video playing for a few seconds.
+From Firefox 42, the thumbnail generation happens in a [mute tab](https://support.mozilla.org/en-US/kb/mute-noisy-tabs-firefox)

 Possible Improvements
 ---------------------